 For you couples out there, edge support is also something to think about when buying a mattress.
 Edge support is basically a measure of how secure you feel sitting or lying down near the edge of your mattress.

-Sitting near the edge of the Mint, I feel very secure.
-The mattress actually features enhanced edge support.
+Sitting near the edge of the Mint, I feel very secure, and the mattress actually features enhanced edge support.
 This also allows me to sleep toward the edge of the Mint without feeling like I am going to roll right off.

-However, on the Purple, I don’t feel quite so secure.
-The gel grid, while supportive, does give way when I lie very close to the edge.
+However, on the Purple, I don’t feel quite so secure, because the gel grid, while supportive, does give way when lying very close to the edge.

 There are so many things to think about when you’re mattress shopping.
 One of the things you definitely want to factor in is your size and weight.
 Just because I feel comfortable on a mattress doesn’t mean that a lighter or larger person will have the same experience.